Donnie46/README-Generator/README.md

 ## Description

-This command line application will allow the user to create a clean and professional README file through a series of prompts in their terminal.
-It will then generate the README file that they can use in their repository.
-This README file was created using this generator!
+This command line application allows users to create a professional README file through terminal prompts, generating a customized file for their repository.
+This README was created using the same generator.

 ## Contents